2020–21 South Pacific cyclone season: Storm names

+Retirement

+After the season, the names Yasa and Ana were both retired due to the damages they caused, and were replaced with Yabaki and Aru, respectfully.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of 160th meridian during the 2020–21 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All meteorological data is taken from the warning centers while damage estimates are in 2021 USD.